swd1tn002/advent-of-code-2021/README.md

 * Day 13

-    * Thinking in terms sets of coordinates and not two dimensional structures
+    * Thinking in terms of sets of coordinates and not two dimensional structures

 * Day 14

     * First puzzle that I could not solve alone.
 Found a hint for part 2 from Koodiklinikka.
+    * Using Counter to streamline counting character values